nathonius/obsidian-trello/README.md

 ## Overview

 Connect a single Trello card to an Obsidian note.
 Once connected, see basic info, and add and view comments.
+Check items off of checklists.
 No card to connect to the note?
 Add a new note to a list from inside Obsidian.
 When you finish a task, move the card to a different list.

 The connection is through a YAML frontmatter key.